Dairy-free and egg-free gingerbread cookies…no problem.

 1/2 cup brown sugar

 1/2 cup molasses

 1/4 teaspoon salt

-HOW TO MAKE VEGAN GINGERBREAD COOKIES
+HOW TO MAKE GINGERBREAD COOKIES

 Prepare your flax egg if using egg replacer by mixing 1 tablespoon ground flax with 3 tablespoons warm water in a small cup.
 Let sit 5 minutes.

 Combine 1/2 cup butter, 1/2 cup brown sugar, 1/2 cup molasses, and 1 egg or flax egg in an electric mixer.

 In a separate medium bowl, whisk together 2 1/4 cup flour, 1 teaspoon baking soda, 1 teaspoon ginger, 1 teaspoon cinnamon, 1/8 teaspoon cloves, and 1/4 teaspoon salt.

 Add flour mixture to the butter, sugar, molasses, egg mixture on low speed until combined together.

 Shape it into a round disc about 1″ thick.